-This weekend we have the first real trial for the 2018 Grand National and that is the Becher Chase.
+This is the first real trial for the 2021 Grand National.
 Although the race is only over the distance of three miles and two furlongs, six furlongs less than the big event in April, it is seen by many as a huge trial for the race.